Big Bayou Canot rail accident: Events

 At 2:53 a.m., Amtrak's Sunset Limited train, powered by three locomotives (one GE Genesis P40DC number 819 in the front and two F40PHRs, numbers 262 and 312) en route from Los Angeles, California, to Miami, Florida, with 220 passengers and crew aboard, crossed the bridge at around 70 mph and derailed at the kink.
 The first of its three locomotives slammed into the displaced span, causing that part of the bridge to collapse into the water beneath.
 The lead locomotive embedded itself nose-first into the canal bank and the other two locomotives, together with the baggage car, sleeping car and two of the six passenger cars, plunged into the water.
 The locomotives' fuel tanks, each of which held several thousand gallons of diesel fuel, ruptured upon impact, resulting in a massive fuel spill and a fire.
-Forty-seven people, including the train’s three engineers, two crew members, and 42 passengers were killed – many by drowning, others by fire/smoke inhalation.
+Forty-seven people, including the train's three engineers, two crew members, and 42 passengers were killed – many by drowning, others by fire/smoke inhalation.
 Another 103 were injured.
 The towboat's four crew members were not injured.
 Odom helped save 17 people after the crash using the same towboat that had been pushing the barge that hit the bridge.

-The Discovery Channel program Extreme Machines had revealed in an episode that aired in 2000 that a broken toilet had delayed the train by over 30 minutes at Mobile station.
+The Discovery Channel program Extreme Machines revealed in a 2000 episode that a broken toilet had delayed the train by over 30 minutes at Mobile station.
 An episode of the National Geographic documentary program Seconds From Disaster that aired in 2004 also examined the derailment.
 In addition to corroborating findings of the official accident report, the program revealed that the train had also been delayed in New Orleans by repairs to an air conditioner unit and a toilet.
 This had put it a half-hour behind schedule.
 If not for this delay, the Sunset Limited would have passed over the Big Bayou Canot bridge 20 minutes before the bridge was hit by the barge.

 Aftermath

-As a result of its investigation, on September 19, 1994 the National Transportation Safety Board (NTSB) made a comprehensive series of recommendations to the U.S. Department of Transportation, the U.S. Army Corps of Engineers, the U.S. Coast Guard, the Federal Emergency Management Agency, Amtrak, the American Waterways Operators, Inc., the Warrior & Gulf Navigation Company, the Association of American Railroads, and the American Short Line Railroad Association.
+As a result of its investigation, on September 19, 1994, the National Transportation Safety Board (NTSB) made a comprehensive series of recommendations to the U.S. Department of Transportation, the U.S. Army Corps of Engineers, the U.S. Coast Guard, the Federal Emergency Management Agency, Amtrak, the American Waterways Operators, Inc., the Warrior & Gulf Navigation Company, the Association of American Railroads, and the American Short Line Railroad Association.
 Following a recommendation to maintain a record of onboard passenger numbers, Amtrak now records passenger lists electronically.
+Another recommendation was to "increase protection for bridges identified as vulnerable".